 Now that you're in, activate your LCC account to get access to your email and important information from the College.

 To activate your account, you will need the LCC Student ID number you received after you applied.
+This number will be emailed to the email you provided on your application within 24 hours of your application being processed.

 Fill Out and Submit Your Dual Enrollment Approval Form